Kara-4search/HellgateLoader_CSharp/README.md

 - Only tested it on Win10/x64 works fine.
 - For better understanding, you really need to read the PDF(https://vxug.fakedoma.in/papers/VXUG/Exclusive/HellsGate.pdf) from the original author.
 - Thanks to them I do learn a lot, during code this project.
-- Also, there is a little different here, Instead of read the syscall id from the memory, I read 24 bytes to be the syscall， so you don‘t need to concat them again.
+- Also, there is a little different here, Instead of read the syscall id from the memory, I read 24 bytes as the syscall， so you don‘t need to concat them again.
 I think that would be more convenient for me.
 - (From the PDF)This general usage code base self-resolves syscalls without the need for static elements.
 Additionally, this general usage code base makes zero function invocations to aggregate the syscalls themselves.
 - About how it works: